nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/predict/README.md

 ### General rules
 * We release annotations for the train and val set, but not for the test set.
 * We release sensor data for train, val and test set.
-* Top leaderboard entries and their papers will be manually reviewed.
+* Top leaderboard entries and their papers will be manually reviewed to ensure no cheating was done.
 * Each user or team can have at most one one account on the evaluation server.
 * Each user or team can submit at most 3 results.
-These results must come from different models, rather than submitting results from the same model at different training epochs or with slightly different parameters.
+These results must come from different models, rather than submitting results from the same model at different training epochs or with slightly weights or hyperparameter values.
-* Any attempt to circumvent these rules will result in a permanent ban of the team or company from all nuScenes challenges.
+* Any attempt to make more submissions than allowed will result in a permanent ban of the team or company from all nuScenes challenges.

 ## Results format
 The `do_inference_for_submission` function must produce a list of [`Predictions`](https://github.com/nutonomy/nuscenes-devkit/blob/nuscenes-predict-challenge/python-sdk/nuscenes/eval/predict/data_classes.py).
 A `Prediction` has the following components: